Equine and Camelid Castration

 Most surgeons have a preference for either recumbent or standing castration.
 Both work.
 Sometimes a situation or a horse’s characteristics means one is a better option.

 A grassy field away from cars, roads, buildings and other animals is best.
-Stalls are dangerous (minimal escape routes for you and easy for the horse to get injured if it flops around) and sand gets into everything.
+Stalls are dangerous (minimal escape routes for you and it is easy for the horse to get injured if it flops around).
+Sand gets into everything and mud contains infection potentiating factors.
+If a horse can run into a tree or roll under a fence, it will.

 Your client should play a minimal role; use your technician, vet student or prevet student for any horse handling.